PopulateTools/populate.tools/_careers/backend-developer.md

 - If we want you to join us, we'll make a salary proposal
 - **Paid project**:
   - we want to test the relationship before committing full time so we (you and us) are sure it's a good fit.
 Changing jobs is stressful and time consuming and we don't want to lose anybody's time.
   - we'll propose a project of around 20-40 hours so you can combine it with your current job.
-We agree on the fee and you complete it when you can, without stress (2-3 weeks)
+We agree on the fee and you complete it when you can, without stress (2-3 weeks, but we are flexible and we can define an agreement based on personal circumstances)
   - alternately, you can do this project in the office
   - we pay you this project, no matter what
 - If project is OK, everything is ready ;)